ETC-A/etca-spec/base-isa.md

 Unaligned memory accesses are _unspecified_ behavior.
 A memory access is unaligned if the address modulus the read/write width is not equal to zero.
 The read/write width is defined by the SS bits, which for the base ISA corresponds to a read/write width of 2 bytes.

-All IO is memory mapped
+All IO is memory mapped.
+It's recommended to map IO at the bottom of memory so that it can be easily accessed with the `LOAD` and `STORE` instructions.

 ### Separation of Program ROM and RAM